Vampyrius: Life cycle

-R. vampyrus is a phytotelm breeder and lays its eggs in small water-filled tree holes during the rainy seasons, generally 0.3–1.2 m above the ground.
+V. vampyrus is a phytotelm breeder and lays its eggs in small water-filled tree holes during the rainy seasons, generally 0.3–1.2 m above the ground.
 Reproduction occurs mostly from July to May, producing clutches of a maximum amount of 250 eggs.
 The eggs are laid in foam nests on the wall of the tree hole, where nests are usually about 30–120 cm above the ground.
 The larvae when hatched fall into a hollow basin filled with water.
 Tadpoles develop from the non-pigmented eggs, however fertilized and unfertilized eggs have no difference in the size or structure.
-The eggs are white in color, along with having a thin and transparent covering on the outside shell of each egg, with diameters between 0.70 and 1.29 mm.
+The eggs are white in colour, along with having a thin and transparent covering on the outside shell of each egg, with diameters between 0.70 and 1.29 mm.
 The tadpoles are long and dark-brown in colour.
 Their tails are about three times as long as their bodies.
 The species shows an unusual tadpole mouthpart morphology unknown in other anurans, namely presence of a specific serrated horny arch on the upper jaw, and a pair of fang-like horny teeth on the lower jaw.
 The two keratinized hooks project forward, and are supported laterally by two similar sized fleshy papillae on the margin of the reduced lower labium.
-Younger tadpoles have paler, white or gray, coloration, and as they advance into later stages of life, darker brown bodies are acquired, however tails may still remain a lighter, less pigmented color.
+Younger tadpoles have paler, white or grey, coloration, and as they advance into later stages of life, darker brown bodies are acquired, however tails may still remain a lighter, less pigmented colour.
 The species is named after these unusual "fangs".